webix-hub/docs/data/desktop/webix_remote_nodejs.md

 ##Client-Side Code

-On the client side you need to include the path to the server-side API after the *webix.js* file on the page:
+On the client side you need to include the path to the server-side API after the *webix.js* file:

 ~~~html
 <script src='webix.js'></script>